jakubmiskovic/data-classification/readme.md

 - **Unlabeled data** (`--predict_file`): only `Popis` (and any extra context fields you want to keep in the output).

+The repository includes small starter files so you can run end-to-end immediately:

+- `data/filters.jsonl` — three filters with short descriptions.
+- `data/train.jsonl` — five labeled Popis/Filter examples for training.
+- `data/val.jsonl` — three labeled examples for evaluation.
+- `data/unlabeled.jsonl` — three Popis entries without labels for prediction.

 ## Train and evaluate on local JSONL files

-Fine-tune a multilingual BERT model on your labeled Slovak data and restrict labels to the provided filter list:
+Fine-tune a multilingual BERT model on your labeled Slovak data (or the included sample files) and restrict labels to the provided filter list:

 ```bash
 python train.py \